salil-sudo/archricer/README.md

 This script is is a side-project I made to make my life easier when I want to migrate to a new machine or clean format my own machine and have my customized setup in place without much effort.
 I made one simple shell script that does it all.

+Some features and specs of this setup can be found [here](https://github.com/salil-sudo/archricer/blob/main/FEATURES.md)

 An **ArcoLinux** based version of this script can be found [here](https://github.com/salil-sudo/arcoricer)
 #### Warning: Use this archricer at your own risk.
 Best thing to do is install it on a freshly erased drive.
 Dont forget to backup your data before you do anything (Unless you know what you are doing :wink:)